Keel Point Capital, LLC

 The Firm receives transaction-based compensation in connection with the purchase and sale of securities on behalf of customer accounts.
 Such compensation is primarily in the form of commissions and sales charges.
 Commissions and sales charges reduce the amount of funds that are invested on your behalf.

 A retail investor would be charged more when there are more trades in his or her account.
 The Firm may therefore have an incentive to encourage you to trade often.
 Commissions and sales charges are separate and distinct from the fees and expenses charged by product issuers such as mutual fund sponsors and variable annuity issuers.
+To the extent such fees are applicable, you may be charged other fees such as custodian fees, account maintenance fees, product-level fees and other transactional fees.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 Fees and costs related to our brokerage services are more particularly described in the brokerage account application.

 The impact of fees and costs on investments